nystrom/scsc/cesk.md

-# From CESK to supercompilation and beyond
+# From abstract machines to supercompilation and beyond

-[This is a sketch of a submission to be made to POPL'18]

-A CESK machine is an abstract machine consisting of four components: control, environment, state, and [k]ontinuation.
-We describe a recipe for translating any CESK model into a supercompiler.
-We start with translating a CEK model, and extend to CESK.
-We then extend the supercompiler to support a further enhancement, distillation.
-We realize this theoretical model with an implementation of a supercompiler for JavaScript.
+Supercompilation is a partial evaluation technique primarily used today for program optimization in functional languages.
+Supercompilation extends traditional partial evaluation by recognizing repeated computations and generalizing to ensure the partial evaluator terminates.
+We describe a recipe for translating an abstract machine model into a supercompiler.
+We start with Felleisen's CEK model, extending the model with _residual values_.
+We then describe extending the recipe to handle mutable state.
+We demonstrate the approach by implementing a supercompiler for JavaScript and show its optimization potential on the JSBench suite.

-This paper also includes the first description of distillation using a non-process tree model.
+The JavaScript partial evaluator first desugars into LambdaS5, which is considerably simpler.
+We then implement a PE for LambdaS5.

 ## CEK and CESK machines